-FY 2023 Ongoing
+F\ 2023 Ongoi ng

 Personnel \$ - \$ - FTE Change(s): No

-M&O / Other 24,500 -
+M&O/Other 24,500 -

-Total Cost S 24,500 S
+Total Cost \$ 24,500 \$

-This funding adjustment for the Arts & History Department (A&H) is geared towards expanding cultural outreach and would provide additional support for coordinated, effective, and accessible communications and community engagement efforts across divisions (History and Public Art) and programs (Archives, Care & Conservation, Cultural Sites, Grants, History, and Public Art).
-This one-time funding would support advertising, social media, video production, and event marketing, activities.
-These funds would allow for more Boise residents and visitors to know about, engage in, and benefit from the department's offerings tied to economic opportunity, collections, cultural infrastructure, and programming.
-The impact of this funding will be evaluated over the course of the next year to determine if a recommendation to continue this funding should be brought forward in future budget cycles.
+This funding adjustment for the Arts & History Department (A&H) is intended to expand cultural outreach and is expected to provide additional support for coordinated, effective, and accessible communications and community engagement efforts across divisions (History and Public Art) and programs (Archives, Care & Conservation, Cultural Sites, Grants, History, and Public Art).
+This one-time funding will support advertising, social media, video production, and event marketing, activities.
+These funds will allow for more Boise residents and visitors to know about, engage in, and benefit from the department's offerings tied to economic opportunity, collections, cultural infrastructure, and programming.
+The impact of this funding will be evaluated over the course of FY 2023 to determine if a recommendation to continue this funding should be brought forward in future budget cycles.